CivicSciTV International

 Dr. Koch is the Co-Founder of Eh!Woza, a Cape Town-based nonprofit working at the intersection of science communication, youth advocacy, and community engagement.

-Her journey started as a Tuberculosis researcher.
-Host Stephanie Okeyo explores Dr. Koch’s path to becoming a TB community activist., which started when she, a TB researcher in South Africa, realized she did not know anyone with TB.
-She asked the question: Why aren’t lab-based Phd researchers interacting with those affected by the disease?
+She wasn’t always an organizer, Koch started as a Tuberculosis researcher.
+Host Stephanie Okeyo explores Dr. Koch’s path to becoming a TB community activist that began when Koch, a TB researcher in South Africa, realized she herself did not know anyone with TB.
+So, she asked the question: Why aren’t lab-based Phd researchers interacting with those affected by the disease?

 What started with a question developed into a 2013 documentary passion project and, today, is an organization with impact.